krakend/playground-community/README.md

 Visit [http://localhost:3000](http://localhost:3000)

-### The async source
+### The async agent
-A RabbitMQ instance ready to accept amqp messages to be delivered to the gateway.
+A RabbitMQ instance is ready to accept AMQP messages to be delivered to the gateway.

-You can manage the queue consumed by the async agent at [http://localhost:15672/#/queues/%2F/krakend](http://localhost:15672/#/queues/%2F/krakend) (credentials: guest/guest)
+You can insert messages in the `krakend` queue at [http://localhost:15672/#/queues/%2F/krakend](http://localhost:15672/#/queues/%2F/krakend) (credentials: `guest`/`guest`) and see how the async agent picks them and delivers them.

 ### Metrics
 A Jaeger dashboard shows the traces of the activity you generate.
 Runs on [http://localhost:16686](http://localhost:16686)